hasboeuf/cuteci/README.md

 ## Usage

 Common options:
-* `--installer`: path or url to Qt installer.
+* `--installer` (required): path or url to Qt installer.
 If url, choose an official one from `download.qt.io/official_releases/qt/`, this is because `md5sums.txt` is retrieved implicitely from it.
 * `--headless`: if set, Qt installer UI does not show up at all.
 * `--cleanup`: if set, Qt installer is removed at the end.

 ### List packages

 ```
-./deploy_qt \
+./deploy_qt list \
     --installer <path or official url> \
-    --list-packages \
     [--headless] [--cleanup]
 ```